- Publisher: Curl Up Press

 Part 8: Strategy and Planning

-Developing your strategy and business plan.
-Managing your time and developing professional habits.
-The long term view and the process for becoming a full-time author.
+What is your strategy for your business and why this is important.
+Developing your business plan.
+Managing your time and developing professional habits, plus accountability systems.
+The long term view and the process for becoming a full-time author if you choose that route.
 Plus/ looking after yourself.

 Part 9: Next Steps